 Documents relating to planning applications may not be available to view currently, due to a fault with Internet Explorer.
-If you are having trouble opening planning documents please try to refresh the page (F5) or use an alternative internet web browser such as Google Chrome.
+If you are having trouble opening planning documents refresh the page (F5) or use an alternative internet web browser such as Google Chrome.
 Apologies for any inconvenience this may cause.

 Despite the lockdown, and any subsequent impacts, we are still continuing to process planning applications to help keep the local economy moving, although it is possible that officers may be re-allocated to Covid-19 support work at short notice.